chrisnathan20/mybnb-react-java-sql/README.md

 - Proper Input validation in forms to prevent web app crashing due to failed database operations

 - Full implementation of reports specified

+- Implement a method to update 'upcoming' listings to completed real time